-From January 2017 to January 2018, Courtney organized and led the inaugural Mary Elizabeth Braddon Association digital read-along on Twitter and at the association’s blog.
-Also in 2017, Courtney launched Victorian Scribblers, a general audiences podcast about the lives and work of lesser-known Victorian writers (now in its second season), which she writes, produces, and co-hosts with Eleanor Dumbill of Loughborough University in the UK.
+In 2017, Courtney launched Victorian Scribblers, a general audiences podcast about the lives and work of lesser-known Victorian writers (now entering its third season), which she writes, produces, and co-hosts with Eleanor Dumbill of Loughborough University in the UK.

 In addition to her academic, digital humanities, and public humanities work, Courtney is a published fiction writer.
 Her work has appeared in Fireside Fiction Magazine and Tales of the Talisman.
 Her author website can be found here.